-- Applicants and developers submitting planning applications. - People reviewing or commenting on a planning application in built-out areas outside of the Centre City. - City staff. - Local area plan teams and communities going through a local area plan process.
+- Applicants and developers submitting planning applications. - People reviewing or commenting on a planning application in a community with a local area plan based on the Guidebook. - City staff. - Local area plan teams and communities going through a local area plan process.